15 Best Places to Live in Nevada

 Paradise

-Home to 226,900 people, Paradise concludes our list of 15 best places to live in Nevada.
+Home to over two hundred thousand residents, Paradise concludes our list of 15 best places to live in Nevada.

 This neighbourhood can be found in the central Las Vegas city.
 There are over 100 public schools in the area but few are performing at the ideal A-rating standard.
 Parents will have to work hard to get their children into the preferred school here.

 As a city worker it gets little better than Paradise and for young people aspiring to get onto the property ladder while focusing on their city career, this too is a great area to live.
-Median monthly rent is just $872 and there are plenty of rental accommodation options available in the Paradise area.
+Median monthly rent is a little over $1,000 and there are plenty of rental accommodation options available in the Paradise area.

 15 Best Places to Live in Nevada: